denalitherapeutics/napari-mito-hcs/README.md

 # Napari MitoHCS Plugin

-`napari-mito-hcs` is a plugin for [napari](https://napari.org/stable/) that helps analyze high-content images of mitochondira.
-It allows you to segment nuclei, cells, mitochondira, and then extract texture features of the mitochondria that can be useful when comparing the state of different cell types.
+`napari-mito-hcs` is a plugin for [napari](https://napari.org/stable/) that helps analyze high-content microscopy images of mitochondira.
+It allows you to segment images of nuclei, cells, and mitochondira, and then extract texture features of the mitochondria that can be useful when comparing the state of different cell types.

+## Installing from Source

+`napari-mito-hcs` has been tested with Python 3.11 on Windows, OS X, and Linux.
+It may work with other python versions and operating systems with some modifications.

+1. We recommend installing `napari-mito-hcs` into a virtual environment.
+To create a fresh virtual environment, if on Linux/OS X, run:

+    python -m venv ~/mito_hcs_env
+    source  ~/mito_hcs_env/bin/activate

+If on Windows, instead do:

+    python -m venv mito_hcs_env
+    mito_hcs_env\Scripts\activate

+2. `napari` needs to be installed with additional extensions to use the interactive plugin.
+To install `napari` with the necessary backend and extensions run:

+    python -m pip install "napari[all]"

+This will install napari along with the `PyQt5` backend and additional packages required to make the `napari-mito-hcs` plugin work. `napari-mito-hcs` has only been tested with the `PyQt5` backend, but may work with other napari supported backends.

+3. Next install `napari-mito-hcs` and dependencies:

+    python -m pip install .

+4. Finally launch `napari`.
+The tools provided by `napari-mito-hcs` will be available under `Plugins > Mito-HCS`:

+    napari

+If you would like to use the `napari-mito-hcs` plugin in a standalone napari session instead of from the command line, make sure you launch the `napari` program from the shortcut created in the virtual environment.
+This will be at `mito_hcs_env\Scripts\napari.exe` on Windows and at `mito_hcs_env/bin/napari` on OS X and Linux.

 ## Interactive Processing